-That's not to say I haven't had one or two one night stands or attempted casual hookups along the way...
+That's not to say I haven't had one or two one night stands or attempted casual sexually intimate relationships along the way...

 I've just learned that some people call this demisexual— meaning I am only turned on when there is an emotional connection.
 I cannot have an orgasm when I don't have a sense of security, trust, and that established emotional connection with the other.

 A demisexual is a person who does not experience sexual attraction unless they form a strong emotional connection with someone.